 Workshop/ Short Course: WSC18 Title Landslide susceptibility statistical modelling from theory to practice Details Course organized in the framework of LANDSLIP project "Landslide susceptibility statistical modelling from theory to practice".
 Description: Landslide susceptibility is the likelihood of a landslide occurring in a given area on the base of local terrain conditions.
 This basically represent the degree to which an area can be affected by future mass movements, i.e. an estimate of "where" landslides are likely to occur.
 The lack of standards in landslide susceptibility modelling results in a huge and diversified variety of approaches, which has been widely described in the scientific and technical literature.
 This short course introduces the statistical landslide susceptibility modelling.
 The course has two main parts: the first gives a common glossary and definitions.
 It describes the variables, the mapping units and, the models commonly used for landslide susceptibility assessment and zonation.
 The second part introduces the LAND-SUITE open source tool, which allows to perform landslide susceptibility wodelling.
 The course is targeting primarily geologists and/or geomorphologists and/or more in general applied geoscientist with a limited experience on landslide susceptibility modelling, but it also provides information potentially helpful for more experienced modelers.
-This short course the LAND-SUITE open source tool, the models common glossary and definitions.
-It describes the variables, the mapping units and, the models common glossary and definitions.
-It describes the variable, the mapping units and/or more in general applied geoscientist with a limited experience on landslide susceptibility modelling.
-The course has two main parts: the first gives a common glossary and definitions.
-It describes the variables, the mapping units and, the models commonly used for landslide susceptibility assessment and zonation.
+This short course introduces the statistical landslide susceptibility assessment and zonation.
+The second part introduces the LAND-SUITE open source tool, which allows to real applied geoscientist with a limited experience on landslide susceptibility modelling, but it also provides information potentially helpful for more experienced modelers.
+This short course introduces the statistical landslide susceptibility assessment and zonation.
 The second part introduces the LAND-SUITE open source tool, which allows to perform landslide susceptibility assessment and zonation.
-The second part introduces the LAND-SUITE open source tool, which a Resource Persons/ Presenters Dr. Mauro Rossi (mauro.rossi@irpi.cnr.it); Dr. Claire Dashwood Dr. Christian Arnhardt Affiliation 1) CNR IRPI, Italy, Via Madonna Alta 126, 06128 Perugia, Italy; 2,3) British Geological Survey, Nicker Hill, Keyworth, Nottingham, NG12 5GG, UK Domain of the Presenters Proposers are focusing on mapping, modelling, forecasting landslides in the framework of the LANDSLIP project Date & Place Thursday 05 March 2020; At venue Target Group University teachers, high-school teachers, practioners working in communicties with impacted groups Number of Participants Minimum: 20 Maximum: 40 Cost This course is free of any charges
+The second part introduces the LAND-SUITE open source tool, which allows to perform landslide susceptibility evaluations on a variety of geo-environmental settings and for diversifie Resource Persons/ Presenters 1.
+Dr. Mauro Rossi (mauro.rossi@irpi.cnr.it); 2.
+Dr. Claire Dashwood 3.
+Dr. Christian Arnhardt Affiliation 1) CNR IRPI, Italy, Via Madonna Alta 126, 06128 Perugia, Italy; 2,3) British Geological Survey, Nicker Hill, Keyworth, Nottingham, NG12 5GG, UK Domain of the Presenters Proposers are focusing on mapping, modelling, forecasting landslides in the framework of the LANDSLIP project Date & Place Thursday 05 March 2020; At venue Target Group University teachers, high-school teachers, practioners working in communicties with impacted groups Number of Participants Minimum: 20 Maximum: 40 Cost This course is free of any charges